edgedelta/docs/docs/installation/windows.md

 ## Windows

-Edge Delta has a very simple 64 or 32 bit MSI installation process.
+Edge Delta has a simple 64 or 32 bit MSI installation process.

 Once complete, the agent will run as a background service for Windows-based operating systems.